CLSPhila/eg-cucumber/README.md

 # Using the Expungement Generator API to generate petitions

-The basic interaction with EG API is a `POST` request to the api's url.
-The API can accept parameters either in the url of your request or in the body of the `POST`.
+The basic interaction with EG API is a request to the api's url.
+The API can accept parameters either in the url of your request, as multipart form parameters in a `POST`, or as json data.

 There are a few parameters that every request should have.

     personFirst: "Joan"
     personLast: "ofArc"